How to Check for Power Cuts in Your Area and Respond to Them

 Keep an Emergency Kit Handy: Being ready can turn a stressful power cut into a manageable inconvenience.
 Prepare a kit with essentials: flashlights, extra batteries, bottled water, canned food, a power bank, and basic first aid supplies.
 Most importantly, inform every family member of the kit's location and keep it handy.

 Prioritize Safety: Unplug electronic devices to protect them from power surges when electricity returns.
 Keep fridge and freezer doors closed to maintain cold temperatures for as long as possible.
-Also, use battery-powered torches or a reliable power generator as alternative light sources instead of candles to avoid fire hazards.
+Also, use battery-powered torches or a reliable power station as alternative light sources instead of candles to avoid fire hazards.

 Stay Informed: Keep updated with community emergency notifications.
 You can also receive updates from local authorities regarding the cause and expected duration.
 Additionally, keep an eye on your neighbors.
 If there is a power supply in their home, contact your local DNO as soon as possible.